-Xolo will also help you get an Estonian bank account (LHV), and you’ll only have to pay half of LHV’s standard monthly fee.
+Most e-residency companies are happy with just a Wise business account, however if you want a traditional bank account, Xolo will also help you get an LHV account in Estonia.
+As a bonus, you’ll only have to pay half of LHV’s standard monthly fee.
 Their success rate with opening LHV bank accounts is 100%, as far as I know.

 With Xolo you can choose between four different plans that suit your needs the best:

 - Go—meant for freelancers and allows you to send invoices using Xolo’s legal entity.
 Therefore, you don’t need to own a company or even an e-Residency.
 On the invoices, it will read “Xolo Go OÜ - Firstname Lastname”, so your name will also appear in there.
 You can set it up in 10 minutes.
 There are no monthly fees, but you have to pay 5% for all outgoing payments.
 It is suitable for a small side hustle or a short-term project.
 If you are making more than €1600 monthly, then Xolo Leap will become a cheaper option.

 - Leap—for €89 per month, you get your very own Estonian corporation (OÜ) with accounting, annual reports, VAT filing (including VAT MOSS), a contact person, business address, integration with LHV bank and Wise, templates for legal agreements for employees and partners, and general support.
 Setting it up takes 2-3 days if you have an e-Residency card, or 4-5 weeks if you first need to apply for e-Residency.